 The Environmental Consequences discussion addresses construction impacts for each of the sections identified in the Affected Environment chapter.
-Both temporary (short-term) and permanent (long-term) impacts are associated with the construction of the HSR Build Alternative.
-Construction impacts that occur for a limited time only are considered temporary (e.g., short-term ground disturbance, construction staging and activities, construction associated with implementing mitigation measures).
-Construction impacts that continue long term are permanent (e.g., land conversion, removal of habitat, elimination of at-grade crossings, construction of permanent structures).
+Temporary construction impacts are discussed here, while most permanent impacts are discussed in the operational impacts discussion below.
+While some permanent impacts would occur during construction, due to their permanent nature, these impacts are addressed in the operational impacts discussion.
 For each alignment alternative, these impacts are discussed in comparison to the other B-P Build Alternatives, as well as the existing condition or No Project Alternative.